University of Warsaw - Central Authentication System

 Derrida on the other hand, when responding to the questions that were referred to his well known paper presented in Baltimore in 1966, said: “I was wondering myself if I know where I am going. […] I am trying, precisely, to put myself at a point so that I do not know any longer where I am going. […] I don’t see why I should renounce or why anyone should renounce the radicality of a critical work under the pretext that it risks the sterilization of science, humanity, progress, the origin of meaning, etc. I believe that the risk of sterility and of sterilization has always been the price of lucidity”.

-I invite you to a course on the methodology of literary studies in which we will persistently situate ourselves in the gap between the construction of literary knowledge, the construction of research methods and the entanglement in uncertainty of signposts.
+I invite you to a course on the methodology of literary studies in which we will persistently situate ourselves in the gap between the construction of literary knowledge, the construction of research methods, and the entanglement in uncertainty of signposts.
 Approaching the grammars of the various methods, currents and schools of literary studies with suspicion, with caution towards the embedding of critical languages in clarity, one must constantly ask oneself: on the basis of which strategies should the processes of constituting myself as a research subject and producing the object of my research proceed?
 Whose style of thinking and writing seduces me and why, and how do I develop my own idiolect in the face of the institutional demands of writing a doctoral dissertation?

-The principle of self-conscious work (including research, scientific work) is always to shape things (including, for example, the object of research).
-How, then, did those with names ranging from A (Appadurai), B (Bennett, Butler), C (Cixous), D (Deleuze), through L (Lacan) and M (Massumi) to S (Spivak) or W (White) produce and shape their objects of research?
-On the basis of which strategies and techniques did those with names beginning with A (Auerbach), B (Barthes, Braidotti), through D (Derrida), F (Foucault), G (Greenblatt) and L (Lacoue-Labarthe, Latour), up to at least M (de Man) and S (Sartre, Showalter), constitute themselves as research subjects?
+The principle of self-conscious work, including research and scientific work, is always to shape things, including, for example, the object of research.
+It is therefore necessary to consider how those with names ranging from A (Appadurai), B (Bennett, Butler), C (Cixous), D (Deleuze), through L (Lacan) and M (Massumi) to S (Spivak) or W (White) produced and shaped their objects of research?
+What strategies and techniques did those with names beginning with A (Auerbach), B (Barthes, Braidotti), through D (Derrida), F (Foucault), G (Greenblatt) and L (Lacoue-Labarthe, Latour), up to at least M (de Man) and S (Sartre, Showalter) employ to constitute themselves as research subjects?

 Bibliography: